hashbangcode/vlad/README.md

     vagrant destroy

-This box was originally developed by Phil Norton ([@philipnorton42](http://www.twitter.com/philipnorton42)) for use with the site [#! code](www.hashbangcode.com)
+This box was originally developed by Phil Norton ([@philipnorton42](http://www.twitter.com/philipnorton42)) for use with the site [#! code](www.hashbangcode.com).

-Thanks to Mike Bell for some of the Vagrant configuration settings.
+Thanks to [Mike Bell](http://mikebell.io/) for some of the Vagrant configuration settings.
+Thanks to [Michael Heap](http://michaelheap.com/) for introducing me to Ansible.